IkleelyuneeQ/Coupon_redemption_experiment/insight_report.md

 H₀ (planning stage): If effect size ≤ 0.2, our sample may not detect a meaningful difference at α = 0.05, power = 0.8.

-Decision: Power analysis showed ~400 observations required.
-With synthetic data generation over 200 days, we achieved sufficient sample size.
-No statistical test run here, so H₀ not rejected or accepted — just used to design experiment.

-Used GofChisquarePower.solve_power with effect size = 0.2, α = 0.05, power = 0.8 → group size.
-Estimated how many days are needed to collect required observations from baseline sales per day.
+Decision: Power analysis showed ~400 observations required in a timeframe of 200days.
+With synthetic data, I achieved sufficient sample size.

 **Hypothesis & evaluation:**